Fuchsia (color)

-Fuchsia (/ˈfjuːʃə/, FEW-shə) is a vivid pinkish-purplish-red color, named after the color of the flower of the fuchsia plant, which was named by a French botanist, Charles Plumier, after the 16th-century German botanist Leonhart Fuchs.
+Fuchsia (/ˈfjuːʃə/, FEW-shə) is a vivid pinkish–red color, named after the color of the flower of the fuchsia plant, which was named by a French botanist, Charles Plumier, after the 16th-century German botanist Leonhart Fuchs.

-The color fuchsia was first introduced as the color of a new aniline dye called fuchsine, patented in 1859 by the French chemist François-Emmanuel Verguin.
-The dye was renamed magenta later in the same year, to celebrate a victory of the French army at the Battle of Magenta on 4 June 1859 near the Italian city of that name.
+The color fuchsia was introduced as the color of a new aniline dye called fuchsine, patented in 1859 by the French chemist François-Emmanuel Verguin.
+The fuchsine dye was renamed magenta later in the same year, to celebrate a victory of the French army at the Battle of Magenta on 4 June 1859 near the Italian city of that name.

 The first recorded use of fuchsia as a color name in English was in 1892.

 In print and design

 In color printing and design, there are more variations between magenta and fuchsia.
-Fuchsia is usually a more pinkish-purplish color, whereas magenta is more reddish.
+Fuchsia is usually a more pinkish–purplish color, whereas magenta is more reddish.
 Fuchsia flowers themselves contain a wide variety of purples.
 Fuchsia was a very popular aesthetic for fashion during the 2000s.